 Collective Investment Schemes in Securities (unit trusts or funds) are generally medium- to long-term investments.
 The value of units may go down as well as up and past performance is not necessarily a guide to future performance.
 The Management Company does not provide any guarantee regarding the capital or the performance of the Fund.
 Performance figures are provided by the Investment Manager and are for lump sum investments with income distributions reinvested.
+Where annualised performance is mentioned, this refers to the average return per year over the period.
 Actual investor performance may differ as a result of the investment date, the date of reinvestment and applicable taxes.